 RCTC requires individuals wear a face covering in indoor areas even when they are not within six feet of others.
 Masks are being distributed across the state to community organizations for distribution to the public.
 Check out the Minnesota Department of Health website for a listing of those organizations.

-Visit the Fall Semester Frequently Asked Questions page to clear up confusion you may have.
+Visit the Spring Semester Frequently Asked Questions page to clear up confusion you may have.

 Rochester Community and Technical College holds as paramount the health, safety and welfare of every member of its community.
 RCTC, however, cannot guarantee a COVID-19-free environment.
 Unfortunately, the risk of COVID-19 exposure exists in all public places where people are present.
 The College is taking all recommended steps to mitigate this risk, but we cannot categorically guarantee you will not get sick.
 Minimizing the risk of COVID-19 infections (or any other spread of disease) at RCTC is a shared responsibility.
 Every member of our community – including you – must do their part.
 Understand that if you return to the physical campus of RCTC, there is a risk you may contract COVID-19 and that illness, injury or death is a possible result.